eliscamastenbroek/master_thesis/README.md

 1. Load the functions in the files '[Helpfunctions_General.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Functions/Helpfunctions_General.R)', '[Helpfunctions_Real_Data.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Functions/[Helpfunctions_Real_Data.R)', and '[Methods_Real_Data.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Functions/Methods_Real_Data.R)', and '[Helpfunctions_Performance_Measures_and_Plots.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Functions/Helpfunctions_Performance_Measures_and_Plots.R)' into R.
 2. Open the file '[Perform_Real_Data_Analyses.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Analyses/Perform_Real_Data_Analyses.R)'.
 3. Change the working directory in line 19.
 4. Change the argument _folder = ""_ in lines 82-103 to where you would like to store the model results.
+Make sure to end the folder name with a "/".
 5. Execute the rest of the code.
 Note that this may take a few hours.

 ### Instructions to obtain and plot the results: